 Check the condition of your battery under the hood with a visual inspection.
 Ensure there is no liquid or corrosion on the top of the battery or around the terminals.
 Check the dated sticker on the battery top to determine the age of the battery.
 Batteries usually last between three and seven years, depending on the type and quality.

 On the dash, turn on the headlights or dome lights to see if there is power.
 Turn the ignition on to see if any lights come on.
 Dim lights indicate a low battery.

 Use a voltmeter to check the voltage of the battery.
 Battery voltage should be 12.6 volts for a fully charged battery; anything less and the battery should be charged.
 If the battery is charged and still not working, have it tested on a battery load tester.
 The battery load tester will tell you if the battery is good or not.

 What is all of the stuff around my battery?

-A build-up of corrosion is common on batteries if proper charging system maintenance is not maintained.
-If there is a lot of corrosion it can cause a bad connection to the terminals of your battery.
+A corrosion build-up is common on batteries if proper charging system maintenance is not maintained.
+If there is a lot of corrosion, it can cause a bad connection to the terminals of your battery.

 Use baking soda to neutralize the acid of the corrosion.
 Use an industrial-strength battery corrosion cleaner to get rid of the corrosion and an inhibitor to prevent further corrosion.
-Installing new terminal connectors is a good idea because corrosion weakens metal over time.
+New terminal connectors are a good idea because corrosion weakens metal over time.
 Reinstall the terminals snugly after cleaning the corrosion.